Korean Air Logo

 Font and Colors

-Blue, red, and white have specific meanings in the worldview of Koreans.
+Blue, red, and white have specific meanings in the Korean worldview.
 Red represents wisdom.
 Blue conveys independence, reliability, and consistency.
 And white signifies purity and freedom.
 In the company’s logo, each color takes on a similar meaning.
 Red indicates speed, development, change, and growth.
 The blue shade instills confidence.
 Passengers can feel secure about their safety and timely arrival at their destination.
 The white color is a prototype of airspace.
 It’s the primary color in painting the planes, symbolizing the cleanliness on board and the lightness of the aircraft.

 The logo’s font is unique due to the transformation of the letter O and the connection between letters.
 Large, bulky symbols have delicate ends with serifs, indicating a combination of the aircraft’s reliability and capacity with the precision of coordinates and punctuality.